WDI-SEA/notes/05-node-express/express-REST-crud/01get-post.md

 **Backend data store**

-We'll start workign with data from an actual database soon, but for now we'll just focus on routes and use, a JSON object as our data store.
+We'll start working with data from an actual database soon, but for now we'll just focus on routes and use, a JSON object as our data store.
 In the root of the project, create a `dinosaurs.json` file with the following contents:

 ```javascript
 [